 We recommend that you take out appropriate holiday insurance covering you against illness, injury, and loss or damage to luggage.
 This insurance should also cover the possibility of your having to cancel your holiday for any reason.

 In the Cederberg area you will be escorted by members of the local community.
-Qualified guides will accompany you in the Green Mountain area and for 2 days in Cape Town
+Qualified guides will accompany you in the Kogelberg area and for 2 days in Cape Town

 Refer to the following websites: